 -Some will feel disappointed by parts of the ending

 -Can focus too much on the managers and owners at times

 Final Score: 8/10 points

 Content Warning: Sunderland ’Til I Die got a TV-MA rating which does make sense.
 It’s nowhere near as crude as It’s Always Sunny in Philadelphia or as gory as Game of Thrones, but this series isn’t for the kids.
 The language gets extremely strong in multiple episodes and fans can be seen flipping off people or flashing the V-sign (it doesn’t mean anything in America, but it’s VERY offensive in the UK if you know the meaning).
 There’s smoking and lots of drinking.
-One aspect of the latter involves a SAFC player getting a DWI and one sees the aftermath of multiple cars wrecked even though no one died.
-The soccer fans can be quite rowdy and violent, so expect some fighting and one scene literally involves an angry fan beating up a cameraman.
+One aspect of the latter involves an SAFC player getting a DWI and one sees the aftermath of multiple cars wrecked even though no one died.
+The soccer fans can be quite rowdy and violent, so expect some fighting, and one scene literally involves an angry fan beating up a cameraman.